-Informal virtual meetings held during the twenty-third session
+Virtual meetings held during the twenty-fourth session

-1. The first meeting of the session, on 10 June, was opened by the Vice-Chair of the Commission, Peter Major (Hungary).
+1. The 1st meeting of the session, on 17 May 2021, was opened by the Chair of the Commission, Peter Major (Hungary).

-2. At the same meeting, the Secretary-General of the United Nations Conference on Trade and Development (UNCTAD) and the Secretary-General of the International Telecommunication Union made statements.
+2. At the same meeting, statements were made by the following: acting Secretary-General, United Nations Conference on Trade and Development (UNCTAD), Isabelle Durant; President of the Economic and Social Council and Permanent Representative of Pakistan to the United Nations in New York, Munir Akram; Deputy Secretary-General of the United Nations and Chair of the United Nations Sustainable Development Group, Amina J. Mohammed; and Secretary-General of the International Telecommunication Union, Houlin Zhao.